Langley Air Force Base

 Langley Air Force Base (IATA: LFI, ICAO: KLFI, FAA LID: LFI) is a United States Air Force base located in Hampton, Virginia, adjacent to Newport News.
 It was one of thirty-two Air Service training camps established after the entry of the United States into World War I in April 1917.

-On 1 October 2010, Langley Air Force Base was joined with Fort Eustis to become Joint Base Langley–Eustis.
+In October 2010, Langley Air Force Base was joined with Fort Eustis to become Joint Base Langley–Eustis.
 The base was established in accordance with congressional legislation implementing the recommendations of the 2005 Base Realignment and Closure Commission.
 The legislation ordered the consolidation of the two facilities which were nearby, but separate military installations, into a single joint base, one of 12 formed in the United States as a result of the law.

 On February 4, 2023, an F-22 Raptor took off from the base and shot down a Chinese balloon, marking the jet's first-ever combat air kill.

 Overview

 The Air Force mission at Langley is to sustain the ability for fast global deployment and air superiority for the United States or allied armed forces.
 The base is one of the oldest facilities of the Air Force, having been established on 30 December 1916, prior to America's entry to World War I by the Aviation Section, U.S. Signal Corps, named for aviation pioneer Samuel Pierpont Langley.

 It was used during World War I as a flying field, balloon station, observers’ school, photography school, experimental engineering department, and for aerial coast defense.
 It is situated on 3,152 acres of land between the cities of Hampton (south), NASA LaRC (west), and the northwest and southwest branches of the Back River.

 "AirPower over Hampton Roads" is a recurring airshow held at Langley in the spring.
 Many demonstrations take place, including the F-22 Raptor Demonstration, Aerobatics, and parachute demos.

 Because of the possibility of crashes of the F-22s and other aircraft stationed at the base, the City of Hampton has partnered with the Commonwealth of Virginia and United States Air Force to purchase privately owned property within the Clear Zone and Accident Potential Zones, without using eminent domain, to create a safety buffer zone around the base.